ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 works readily.
-As its focus has always been on large-scale parallelism rather than desktop computing, it is more of a niche project and so has attracted much less interest and many fewer users than Julia (however, if you read this blog, Chapel's niche is one you are almost certainly very interested in.)
+As its focus has always been on large-scale parallelism rather than desktop computing, it is more of a niche project and so has attracted much less interest and many fewer users than Julia
+--- however, if you read this blog, Chapel's niche is one you are almost certainly very interested in.
 The relative paucity of users is reflected in the smaller number of contributed packages, although an upcoming package manager will likely lower the bar to future contributions.